 Approval or rejection of the project will be communicated to the requestor.
 If approved, the determined fee will also be communicated at this time and must be pre-paid.

-Contact Andrea Potochniak, Communications Coordinator, with any questions about our photography policies.
+Contact Andrea Potochniak, Editorial Manager, with any questions about our photography policies.